-This update to the Brexit Contingency Action Plan takes place in the context of the extension of the Brexit Article 50 process until 31 October 2019 (postponed to 31 January 2020 with an effective exit date on 31 December 2020), which was agreed by the European Council at its meeting on 10 April.
+This update to the Brexit Contingency Action Plan takes place in the context of the extension of the Brexit Article 50 process until 31 October 2019 (may also apply to new exit date on 31 December 2020), which was agreed by the European Council at its meeting on 10 April.
 The Conclusions of that European Council make clear that there can be no opening of the Withdrawal Agreement, nor can the extension be used to start negotiations on the future relationship.
 The EU is willing to look again at the Political Declaration on the future relationship should the UK move on its red lines.
-Following this decision of the European Council, the default withdrawal date of the United Kingdom from the European Union is 31 October 2019 (postponed to 31 January 2020 with an effective exit date on 31 December 2020) at 23:00 (Irish time).
+Following this decision of the European Council, the default withdrawal date of the United Kingdom from the European Union is 31 October 2019 (may also apply to new exit date on 31 December 2020) at 23:00 (Irish time).
 It is the Government’s assessment that there is a significant risk of a no deal Brexit on 31 October (or thereafter) and, accordingly, work on no deal Brexit preparations continue to be taken forward as a matter of priority across government departments and agencies.

-A no deal Brexit will mean that on 31 October 2019 (postponed to 31 January 2020 with an effective exit date on 31 December 2020), the UK’s status under EU law will change from that of an EU Member State to that of a ‘third country’ with no trade or cooperation agreements in place with the EU.
+A no deal Brexit will mean that on 31 October 2019 (may also apply to new exit date on 31 December 2020), the UK’s status under EU law will change from that of an EU Member State to that of a ‘third country’ with no trade or cooperation agreements in place with the EU.
 The transition period, provided for in the Withdrawal Agreement, will not apply.
 The UK will be immediately outside the Single Market and the Customs Union and will no longer be part of the framework of EU law.

 Addressing the challenges of a no deal Brexit takes place at a number of levels and has involved responses at the EU level, responses by Government and responses by businesses and affected sectors.
 The Government published its Brexit Contingency Action Plan on 19 December 2018 and since then intensive work has taken place across Government on all aspects of the Action Plan.
 The EU has put in place a range of contingency measures across key sectors of EU competence.